Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Android, iOS

 Since the developer came from the world of Apple, there are some nuances.
-For example, a high price: a desktop application costs about $50.
+For example, high price: a desktop application costs about $50.

-Under Linux, there is no client at all, and on Android, 1Password can only view passwords, and not edit them or add new ones.
+Under Linux there is no client at all, and on Android 1Password can only view passwords, and not edit them or add new ones.

 Strip